Can moms be an expert on boys’ toys, or should dad take charge instead? I don’t know about you, but I want to be a cool mom.

 9. Simbans Magbuilder Construction Kit

-STEM toys are great for both boys and girls.
+STEM toys and gifts are great for both boys and girls.
 They are fun as well as educational.

 This STEM toy not only encourages critical thinking, but it also assists with spelling and vocabulary, and imagination too.

 This play set contains 66 magnetic building pieces of varying shapes and 26 plastic letter cards.
 It’s colorful, fun, and magnets are always fascinating to experiment with.
 You’ll probably have as much fun with this as your boy will.

 Who’d have thought cardboard toys would sell so well in this modern age?
 You’d be surprised at how innovative this simple idea is.
 It’s such a fun way to get your 4-year-old to play actively.